Where is the Counseling Center Located?

 students who desire to withdraw from the university should complete a “Notification of

-- an extensive list of referral agencies are maintained by the Counseling and Test
+- an extensive list of referral agencies are maintained by the Counseling and Testing Center.

 - Outreach Programs – the Counseling and Testing Center conducts presentations, workshops and seminars.
-Some of the topics are: Test taking skills, test anxiety, stress management, relationship issues, and coping with depression/grief and time management.
+Some of the topics are: Test taking skills, test anxiety, stress management, relationship issues, coping with depression/grief, time management, and substance abuse prevention.

 What is the Cost?

-There are no charges for counseling services provide by ASU Counseling and Testing Center.
+There are no charges for counseling services provided by the Counseling and Testing Center.
 However, if referrals are made to outside agencies, you are responsible for any fees incurred from those agencies.

 What about Confidentiality